A Container stands for virtualization of a single application/service, for example a Webserver like Apache and a MySQL Database.

 The two max connections parameters set the maximum number of connections in general and the number of active connections that can be allocated from this pool as well.

 The shared buffers is the max amount of data temporarily stored in the RAM for faster access.

 We suggest 6,25% of your RAM but less is also possible.

-The work memory is used for large querys and sorting within the database.
+The working memory is used for large queries and sorting within the database.